heri/docker-rails-postgres/README.md

 ## Unicorn

-place your unicorn config to `config/unicorn.rb`
+place your unicorn config in `config/unicorn.rb`

 ## foreman

-place your Procfile to app root
+place your Procfile in app root